 Obsidian is extensible with themes and plugins and has a very large, active, and helpful community.
 The small core development team is also very active and responsive.

-I have a 6 core and 13 community plugins active and am currently using the LYT theme (by Cecilia May on commission from Nick Milo).
+I have 6 core and 13 community plugins active and am currently using the LYT theme (by Cecilia May on commission from Nick Milo).
 I also like the Minimal theme (by kepano) with the colored headings turned on.
-My favorite plugins are Dataview and Templater, with honorable mention for the Paste URL into selection plugin, which seemed like it wouldn’t be that helpful since it is easy to insert a URL, but which I use so much that I appreciate its awesomeness.
+My favorite plugins are Dataview and Templater, with honorable mention for the Auto Link Title plugin, which automatically fetches the webpage title and creates a markdown link when you add a URL.

 Also, if you fall down this rabbit hole, here are a few of the very helpful people on the internet who have fallen down the hole first and generously shared their knowledge: